devopsshield/devsecops-workshop/labs/lab05.md

-# 5 - Custom actions
+# 5 - Holistic Compliance View with DevOps Shield UI
 In this lab you will create and use custom actions.
 > Duration: 15-20 minutes